Bwc9876/git-from-scratch/index.typ

 At a very high level:

-- Git allows you to take "snapshots" of your current project \(commits)
+- Git allows you to take "snapshots" of your current project \(*commits*)
-- Commits are chained together to create a history \(branch)
+- Commits are chained together to create a history \(*branches*)
 - Developers can create multiple branches to work on the project simultaneously
-- After work is done, developers merge changes back to a "main" branch
+- After work is done, developers *merge* changes back to a common branch

 == Okay, But How does it #emph[actually] work?
 <okay-but-how-does-it-actually-work>